rampal-punia/yolov8-streamlit-detection-tracking/README.md

 ## Acknowledgements

 This app is based on the YOLOv8(<https://github.com/ultralytics/ultralytics>) object detection algorithm.
 The app uses the Streamlit(<https://github.com/streamlit/streamlit>) library for the user interface.

+### Note

+Please note that this project is intended for educational purposes only and should not be used in production environments.

 **Hit star ⭐ if you like this repo!!!**